What is anticipation while driving?

 Anticipation is a key aspect of driving.
 Good drivers can anticipate the actions of other road users.
-They have the ability to work out what might happen next, and take action before it happens.
+They have the ability to work out what could happen next thus preventing possible accidents.

 A pedestrian is walking straight ahead along the pavement to your left.
 You notice that they look over their right shoulder.
 What could it mean?

 Action: This pedestrian could be about to cross the road.
-Look in all three mirrors and reduce your speed…just in case they do.
+Look in all three mirrors and reduce your speed just in case they do cross the road.
 You must check all three mirrors to see if anyone is travelling so close behind that you have to temper your braking.

 You are driving along a road and a football bounces over a fence.
 What might happen next?

 Action: Children often follow balls into the road.
 Do the same as before: check mirrors and reduce speed.

 You are about to turn right into a side road.
 A pedestrian who is waiting to cross, smiles and waves at you.
 What does it all mean?